takhyun12/Algorithm-Essential-Training/Practice/alphabet_count2.md

     return ???

 if __name__ == '__main__':
-    input_list = ["The quick brown fox jumped over the lazy dogs.".
-"New Zealand Programming Contest."]
+    input_list = ["The quick brown fox jumped over the lazy dogs.", "New Zealand Programming Contest."]
     # input your code
 ```